SavJackson/Udacity-Linux-Server-Configuration/README.md

 + sudo chown -R www-data:www-data catalog/
 + sudo service apache2 restart

-{go to the broser and enter http://your.static.ip }
+> Go to the browser and enter http://your.static.ip }